Nominations for the RDM Graduate Prize 2018 are now open. The deadline for nominations is Friday 5 October 2018.

 - The student must have received substantive supervision from one or more RDM PIs

-A maximum of four prizes will be awarded.
+A maximum of three prizes will be awarded.